debjitbis08/website/src/content/post/tagless-final/2025-03-10-typed-tagless-final-interpreters-part-1.md

 Finally we have extended the language in both ways without breaking or updating any earlier code.

-This covers the [paper](https://okmij.org/ftp/tagless-final/course/lecture.pdf) till section 2.2.
+This covers the [notes](https://okmij.org/ftp/tagless-final/course/lecture.pdf) till section 2.2.
 Rest of the sections of the paper will be covered in later posts.
+Some of the interesting things in the future posts are, serialization, typed DSLs and optimizations.